MattPinder/MastersProject/README.md

   * Running round 2

 * Figure out what to do with Kordia
-  * Chosen three to go forward with, to see whether corrections convergee
+  * Chosen three to go forward with, to see whether corrections converge
     * Shortest
     * The one with the least number of corrections in the subsequent round
     * One of the joint longest